What is financial liquidity?

 Other examples of illiquid assets include fine art, collectibles, jewelry, private company interests and cars.
 For businesses, equipment and inventory are illiquid.
 Think of it this way: if you have to find a buyer, and the item is unique and/or of high value, it’s likely less liquid.

-That said, assets can fluctuate in liquidity.
+Think of liquidity as a scale, not as an absolute category.
 For example, crypto is considered liquid, but it’s less liquid than cash because of the time it takes to turn cryptocurrency into cash.
 Same with bonds.
 Bonds are less liquid than stocks, but more liquid than real estate.
-Think of liquidity as a scale, not as an absolute category.

 How to measure financial liquidity